-2023 Evidence of Coverage for Essence Advantage Chapter 4 Medical Benefits Chart (what is covered and what you pay)
+2024 Evidence of Coverage for Essence Advantage Chapter 4 Medical Benefits Chart (what is covered and what you pay)

-Services that are covered for you What you must pay when you get these services Help with Certain Chronic Conditions For people with diabetes, screening for diabetic retinopathy is covered once per year.
-In-Network \$0 copay for diabetic eye exams performed by a specialist such as an ophthalmologist or optometrist.
-A referral from your PCP is required for these visits.
-Out-Of-Network \$40 copay for diabetic eye exams performed by a specialist such as an ophthalmologist or optometrist.
-A referral from your PCP is required for these visits.
-For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy In-Network There is no coinsurance, copay, or deductible for members eligible for Medicare-covered preventive HIV screening.
-Out-Of-Network There is no coinsurance, copay, or deductible for Medicare-covered preventive HIV screening.

-Home health agency care
+Services that are covered for you What you must pay when you get these services Home health agency care \$0 copay for Medicare- covered home health visits.
 Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.

-Covered services include, but are not limited to:

-- Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) - Physical therapy, occupational therapy, and speech therapy - Medical and social services - Medical equipment and supplies

-\$0 copay for Medicarecovered home health visits.
+Covered services include, but are not limited to: A referral from your PCP is required for all visits.
+Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home. \$0 copay for Medicare- covered home infusion therapy.
+The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
 A referral from your PCP is required.

-35% coinsurance for Medicare-covered home health visits (based on the Medicare allowable amount).

-Home infusion therapy

-Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).

-Covered services include, but are not limited to:

-- Professional services, including nursing services, furnished in accordance with the plan of care - Patient training and education not otherwise covered under the durable medical equipment benefit - Remote monitoring - Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier
+Covered services include, but are not limited to: 20% coinsurance or the Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified adjusted beneficiary coinsurance amount as provided by CMS, whichever is less, for covered Medicare Part B drugs used for the infusion therapy. home infusion therapy supplier Prior authorization may be required.

-\$0 copay for Medicarecovered home infusion therapy.

-20% coinsurance for covered Medicare Part B drugs used for the infusion therapy.

 20% coinsurance for Medicare-covered supplies and equipment used for the infusion therapy.

-35% coinsurance for Medicare-covered home infusion therapy, Medicare Part B drugs, supplies, and equipment used for the infusion therapy (based on the Medicare allowable amount).